Diwali – The Festival of Lights

 Impact of Deepavali on the Economy:

-Diwali is as important to Hindus as Christmas for Christians and Eid for Muslims.
+Diwali is as important to Hindus as Christmas is to Christians and Eid is to Muslims.
 Before Diwali, huge bonuses are announced by private as well as government companies to the employees.
 People do shopping on a large scale during Diwali.
-Gold and silver ornaments, new clothes, cars, bikes, home appliances, and items related to Deepavali, like sky lanterns, firecrackers, etc. are bought on a large scale which provides a boost to the economy.
-Many companies launch special discount offers as well as lucky draw contests to encourage shopping during the Diwali festival.
+Gold and silver ornaments, new clothes, cars, bikes, home appliances, and items related to Deepavali, like sky lanterns, firecrackers, etc., are bought on a large scale, which boosts the economy.
+Many companies launch special discounts and lucky draw contests to encourage shopping during the Diwali festival.

 Eco-Friendly Diwali Festival: